 We have updated this Notice, to incorporate the changes brought about by the General Data Protection Regulation (GDPR) that came into force on 25th May 2018.
 GDPR includes provisions on Privacy Notices in Articles 12, 13 and 14.

 Dorset HealthCare is responsible for all mental health services and many physical health services in Dorset, delivering both hospital and community-based care.
 We are the biggest provider of healthcare in Dorset, and our services continually evolve and develop to meet the needs of the local community.

-Our community health services include: district nurses, health visitors, school nursing, end of life care, sexual health, safeguarding children, diabetes education, audiology, speech and language therapy, dermatology, podiatry, orthopaedic services, wheelchair services, anti-coagulation services, pulmonary rehab, early discharge stroke services, Parkinsons Care, community oncology and breastfeeding support services.
+Our community health services include: district nurses, health visitors, school nursing, end of life care, sexual health, safeguarding children, diabetes education, audiology, speech and language therapy, dermatology, podiatry, orthopedic services, wheelchair services, anti-coagulation services, pulmonary rehab, early discharge stroke services, Parkinson's care, community oncology and breastfeeding support services.

 Our annual income is around £253 million.

 We have University Trust status and work with Bournemouth University to provide benefits for patients and staff.
 Our University Trust status supports us in providing innovative care, promoting clinical excellence, and attracting and retaining high quality staff.
 The Trust also has active relationships with Southampton University and St Loyes.